-Innovation effects every facet of a corporation from sales, to team dynamics, to client relations.
+Innovation affects every facet of a corporation from sales, to team dynamics, to client relations.
 As the need for innovation is so pervasive, the burden of doing so rests on everyone’s shoulders equally.
 Each member of a team should focus on finding new ways to be successful, and this should be reinforced and supported by management or leadership.
 Only when a common goal of continuous innovation exists, will you and your team be able to stay ahead of the competition.

 2. Forward-thinking helps retain talented employees.

-Innovation doesn’t only effect your ability to be successful with clients.
+Innovation doesn’t only affect your ability to be successful with clients.
 It also plays a large role in the engagement and satisfaction of your employees.
 Talented team members, especially those classified as Millennials, are particularly motivated by staying at the forefront of their field.
 If your environment remains stagnant and they feel that their creativity is being squelched, even the most loyal employees will begin to entertain offers from competitors.

 To remain the preferred choice for your best employees, it’s imperative to stay ahead of the trends and changes in your field.
-This means taking the time to research and develop new tactics and strategies to best serve not only your consumer base, but your team as well.
-By placing an emphasis on this as a leader, you show both loyalty to the professional growth of your employees and an understanding of the importance of their contributions.
+This means taking the time to research and develop new tactics and strategies to best serve not only your consumer base but your team as well.
+By placing an emphasis on this as a leader, you show both loyalties to the professional growth of your employees and an understanding of the importance of their contributions.